Weekly Judicial Update - July 20, 2026

 New Vacancies:

-During the previous week (May 26 - May 31), there was 1 new vacancy in the district courts:
+During the previous week (July 13 - July 17), there were no new vacancies in the U.S. appellate or district courts.

 For masterlist of court vacancies in the federal appellate and district courts and nominations to fill these vacancies, click here.